Grief and Loss

 Grief is both an emotional reaction to losing someone you cherish or value, and sympathetic insight into others’ feelings.
 Loss is bereavement.
 Grief is the mental and emotional anguish that arising from bereavement; sorrow its accompanying mental suffering or pain.
 Excessive grief borders on sin, for it makes the loss greater than life.
 Grief and sorrow are difficult initiations because your emotions are engaged and alter your chemistry each time you turn your thoughts to your loss.
 Beware: A sense of guilt and of blame often attend the loss of a parent, a spouse, or a child.
 Guilt, blame, self-pity and all similar emotions are rooted in the self, which resists any change it did not initiate.
 To overcome these self-torturing emotions, give up such thoughts as I should have…I shouldn’t have…It happened because…X is to blame…It’s X’s fault… Why?
 Because the one you love is with God.

-Edna Lister lost two children, a boy and a girl, to miscarriage, and her oldest son was killed by friendly fire while he was aboard a Japanese prison ship in the South Pacific.
-She had personally dealt with much grief and sorrow; however, she did not dwell on her grief but gave it to God as a gift of her love for Him.
+Edna Lister had personally dealt with much grief and sorrow; she lost two children, a boy and a girl, to miscarriage, and her oldest son was killed by friendly fire while he was aboard a Japanese prison ship in Manila Bay.
+She did not dwell on her grief for she knew that her son belonged to God first and so gave him back to God as a gift of her love for Him.

 Edna Lister on Grief and Sorrow

 All is well, though it may not seem so when you grieve.
-All heartache worked out in deep love and devotion to the Master, each sorrow lifted high and declared good, these are your resources with which to work through earth’s lessons.
+All heartache you work out in deep love for and devotion to the Master, each sorrow you lift high and declare good—these are your resources with which to work through earth’s lessons.
 Ponder how God is giving you all this wonderful strength to build your ladder to the stars.
-Cry, if you must cry, but give God the sorrow without wasting time.—Edna Lister, August 17, 1937.
+Cry, if you must cry, but give God the sorrow without wasting time.–Edna Lister, August 17, 1937

-When you have learned well the lessons of experience that you have come to gain, then your tears shall be wiped away and sorrow erased from your heart.
-Sorrow is of earth only, in no way of heaven.—Edna Lister, August 15, 1938.
+When you have learned well the lessons of experience that you came to earth to gain, then your tears shall be wiped away and sorrow erased from your heart.
+Sorrow is of earth only, in no way of heaven.–Edna Lister, August 15, 1938

 Never indulge in grief, just tuck it under God’s coattails.
 When you indulge in grief, self-pity, or looking back, you trip everyone you hold on your lines of Light.–Edna Lister, June 3, 1947.